The Mayor's Office for Economic Opportunity311

-Adolescent Health Program - Current Portfolio
+Adolescent Health Program - YMI

-The Adolescent Health Program (AHP), formerly Teen Health Improvement, is a systems change effort to make the City’s public hospitals system (Health and Hospitals – H&H) more responsive to the needs of adolescents by improving provider, clinical, and billing practices and improving outreach efforts to adolescents.
+The Adolescent Health Program (AHP), formerly Teen Health Improvement, is a systems change effort to make the City's public hospitals system (Health and Hospitals (H+H)) more responsive to the needs of adolescents by improving provider, clinical, and billing practices and improving outreach efforts to adolescents.
 In alignment with these goals, the program trains H+H staff in adolescent health issues and strategies, works closely with H+H School Based Health Clinics, and engages young people in improving H+H service quality and accessibility.

 To learn more about Adolescent Health Program, visit the YMI website.

-Connections to Care - SIF - Current Portfolio
+Connections to Care

 The Connections to Care (C2C) program, one of the 54 initiatives of ThriveNYC, is an innovative strategy that integrates mental health support into the work of community-based organizations (CBOs) that serve low-income and at-risk populations who may be struggling with unmet mental health needs.
 Through C2C, CBO staff are trained by Mental Health Provider partners to employ these core mental health interventions with their participants.

-Cure Violence (Formerly Ceasefire) - YMI
+Cure Violence - YMI

 Cure Violence is an evidence-based violence prevention program that leverages the experiences of young men who have themselves experienced violence to act as "credible messengers" of an anti-violence message, in order to prevent and reduce youth violence.
 Violence interrupters work in the community and in partner hospitals to stop conflicts before they happen, and outreach workers redirect the highest-risk youth away from life on the streets.
 Program provider staff also engage in outreach and organizing to mobilize communities to reject violence as a social norm.

-Food Policy Coordinator - Current Portfolio
+Food Policy Coordinator

 NYC Opportunity created the position of the Food Policy Coordinator within the Mayor's Office in order to promote healthy food access for low-income New Yorkers.